tlenz88/ChIPPy/README.md

             ++ sample4.fastq.gz
 ```

-## What do I need to run the pipeline?
+## What tools do I need to run the pipeline?

 Although the ChIPpipe script automatically downloads most of the necessary software/tools, depending on your system you may need to install some things manually.
-The only software that requires manual installation is **trimmomatic** due to compatibility issues with the java version specified in the build.xml file in the Trimmomatic repo.
+The only software that requires manual installation is [**Trimmomatic**](http://www.usadellab.org/cms/?page=trimmomatic) due to compatibility issues with the java version specified in the Trimmomatic build.xml file.
 Here is a list of all the necessary tools to run the complete pipeline:

-- python3/pip3
+- Python3/pip3
 - R
 - fastqc
-- trimmomatic
+- Trimmomatic
-- bowtie2
+- Bowtie2
-- picardtools
+- Picardtools
-- samtools
+- Samtools
-- macs2
+- MACS2

+Any version of Python3 and R are acceptable, but it is recommended that you use upgrade to the latest versions.

 ## What else do I need?